-TextSpaced is a text-based sci-fi MMO played in Facebook Messenger.
-TextSpaced blends the style of more traditional text adventures with modern principles to create a text-based MMO set in a shared, procedural and hostile universe.
+TextSpaced is a text-based sci-fi MMORPG played in Facebook Messenger, where as a captain you attempt to survive and prosper in an infinite and hostile universe.
+TextSpaced blends the style of more traditional text adventures with modern principles to create a game where everyone coexists in the same expansive universe which is steeped in lore and intrigue.
+The entire universe is organic where everything is connected to everything else, every decision you make has a cascade of repercussions for you and your faction.
 The sandbox nature of the game leaves you, the player, the freedom to decide at any point what to do next.
-The narrative of TextSpaced unfolds organically, so you can choose to uncover the mysterious past of Old Earth, affiliate and forge relationships meeting both real and non-player characters - or simply pirate yourself to fame and fortune.
+With 15 base skills each branching out to distinct master skills, the ability to realise hundreds of traits and specialities, every player can walk a path different to everyone else.
+The narrative and story of TextSpaced unfolds seamlessly, so you can choose to uncover the mysterious past of Old Earth, affiliate and forge relationships meeting both real and non-player characters - or simply pirate yourself to fame and fortune.
+With thousands of different ways to make a living and even the mechanics to make new things nobody has seen before, every players experience is different and personal.
 Your actions influence your skills, simply continue doing what you enjoy to unlock new career paths helping your faction gain more control over the universe.

 Over 50% of people that play TextSpaced are blind or partially sighted.

 The main mantra of TextSpaced is "tactical, not technical" to this end the universe is uniform and one dimensional, operating essentially as an infinite ribbon.
-The game is faction-based and presented as a sandbox universe where players can improve skills, move around and generally act in a way they see fit.
 Each sector represents one light year of space and has a type from a selection of 71 in total; ranging from common types like empty space and stars to more exotic types such as black holes and gravity wells.
+Other systems also follow this mantra, such as combat being card-based and relations being represented as karma and reputation.

 TextSpaced was originally developed as a terminal based sci-fi arena game.
 The game was based on a 3 by 3 grid where the human player started in the top left and the AI player in the bottom right and the objective of the game was to destroy the opposing player upon which a new match would begin.